 Holiday DWI and Alcohol Related Traffic Legal Representation

 During holiday weekends, it is not uncommon for Houston, Texas drivers to be accused of driving while intoxicated.
 With an extra push from law enforcement to keep the roads safe, it is sometimes the case that drivers are wrongfully accused.
-With Thanksgiving just around the corner, do your best to drive safely but if you are wrongfully accused of DWI contact the Mario Madrid Law Firm today.
+With Thanksgiving just around the corner, do your best to drive safely but if you are wrongfully accused of DWI contact Madrid Law today.

 Halloween 2016 is just around the corner and millions of Houston, Texas residents will be traveling by vehicle to get from Point A to Point B. While most drivers that are with their children will not be around alcohol, there will be some single adults that will enjoy their night consuming adult beverages at a party or downtown at a pub or bar.

-If you feel as if you have been wrongfully issued a DWI citation on Halloween or you would like to better understand your legal rights after getting a DWI ticket contact the Mario Madrid Law Firm today.
+If you feel as if you have been wrongfully issued a DWI citation on Halloween or you would like to better understand your legal rights after getting a DWI ticket contact Madrid Law today.
 We have a great deal of experience helping those that have been arrested during Halloween and other holiday events in which parties and festivities were taking place.
 Do not fear if you are calling from jail as we can make a jail visit.

 A good Texas DWI lawyer can name dozens of potential strategies that can help a defendant beat a DWI.
 Not all of these defenses are useful in every case, of course — the ones that apply to a given case are based on fact patterns that are peculiar to that case.
 Following are some of the most common defenses: